goupaz/goupaz.com/howto/hostsession.md

    - [ ] Intro yourself
    - [ ] Intro speaker
    - [ ] Intro topic will be covered
-   - [ ] Go through agenda including: kick-off, intro, presentation, break, q&a and wrap up.
+   - [ ] Go through agenda including: kick-off, intro, presentation, break, q&a and wrap up, feedback
    - [ ] Kindly ask to obey Code of Conduct, and mute if not speaking
    - [ ] Kindly ask to fill in Meeting Minutes including fullname and linkedin, questions
    - [ ] Kindly ask to open camera & smile for photo shoot, to be the frontface of session